 This policy supports the South Australian Government’s procurement requirements**which detail how agencies procure goods and services.
 The requirements of this policy seek to ensure security risk is a considered element in all procurement processes.

 **The State Procurement Board (SPB) issues the Procurement Policy Framework to guide procurement in the South Australian Government.
-From 30 October 2020, the SPB is being ceased, and procurement requirements will transition to a Treasurer’s Instruction.
-This information will be updated accordingly.
+A new South Australian Government Procurement Framework is currently being prepared by Procurement Services South Australia and is expected to commence in December 2020.

 GOVSEC6: Security governance for international sharing